-If you’re in search of the best things to do in Tralee, you’re in the right place.
+If you’re in search of the best things to do in Tralee, you’ve landed in the right place.

 Founded in the 13th century, Tralee has had an eventful life, particularly during the Irish War of Independence.